Jmonarrez4/Capstone-Project/README.md

     - reset() and __repr__()
       - reset() clears the records and statistics of each team, should the user decided to simulate the next season.
       - __repr__() defines a doc string that the program will put out to make the appearance for the user cleaner and simplified.
+  - By giving PostGameOptions a class it helps to simplify and implement the effects in which these options affect the following game for the user team.
+    - PostGameOptions allows for the user to adjust their teams tactics, training focus, or choose a morale boost option that will affect the following game.
+      - The user will be shown their current record and team options and should they choose not to change anything then they can also choose to advance to the next game without changing anything.
+      - The 7 main functions of PostGameOptions are: display_options(), execute_option(), show_team_record(), change_tactics(), adjust_training(), boost_morale(), and advance_schedule().
+        - display_options() is a function that displays the options to the user in a numbered list, the user then picks an option from that list by inputting the number they would like to choose, after which it will send the choice to execute_option().
+        - execute_option() is a function that will implement the users choice into the code by adjusting the code that will be recognized.
+For example, should the user choose to change tactics, the code will then execute certain variables that only work with specific tactics.
+        - show_team_record() is a function that shows the user what their current record is, it will also show the current tactic, training focus, and morale booster before the user picks what to do next.
+        - change_tactics() is a function that affects how the next match will be played.
+Should the user select offensive, the likelihood of the users team scoring more goals than the opponent is increased.
+Should the user select defensive, the likelihood of the opposing teams scoring as many goals is decreased.
+The default tactic is balanced and this has no effect on the game.
+        - adjust_training() is a function that changes how the team will train.
+Should the user choose offense, the team will be more capable of scoring without the risk of losing defensive capabilities.
+Should the user choose defense, the team will be more likely to concede fewer goals without affecting the offense of the team.
+The default training method is None.
+        - boost_morale() is a function that allows the user to either negatively or positively affect their team.
+By choosing positive the team will respond by scoring an extra goal without affecting the total range.
+By choosing negative the team will respond by conceding an extra goal without affecting the total range of the opposing team.
+        - advance_schedule() is a function that allows the user to continue to program without changing anything.
+This is handy if the user feels like they don't need to change anything before the next game.
+This function is a static function meaning it does not feel any variables called alongside the function call to be effective.
+        - Tactics last 4 games, Training and Morale boosts reset after every 2 games.
+That way the user must continuously work with their team to find success.

 - Functions:
   - play_match(team1, team2):